borching/score_delivery/README.md

 The app reads param.py as a parameter file, in which some parameters, such as spreadsheet name, email title, etc., can be set up.

+This app uses gspread (https://github.com/burnash/gspread) for accessing a google spreadsheet.